Sunday Morning (Mitch James song): Release and commercial reception

-"Sunday Morning" was released as a single on 22 November 2019, with a music video for the song being released a month later on 13 December.
+"Sunday Morning" was released as a single on 22 November 2019, with a music video being released a month later on 13 December.
 The song debuted at number 37 in New Zealand in December, returning to the charts for two weeks in February 2020.
-The song was certified gold in early March 2020, and platinum in August of the same year.
+It was certified gold in early March 2020, and platinum in August of the same year.
 By the end of 2020, it had become the 13th most successful New Zealand song of the year.

 Critical reception

-Music critic Thomas Bleach reviewed the song positively, describing the song as "showcasing a more playful side" of James.
+Music critic Thomas Bleach reviewed the song positively, describing it as "showcasing a more playful side" of James.
 He praised the lyrics as "candidly honest", the melody as "soothingly sweet", and likened the production to Ed Sheeran and Dean Lewis, noting it was "bolder and brighter" than James' previous works.